Major Festivals and Events in India in February 2018

 This is one of recent additions in the list of festivals going to happen in February in India (debut edition took place in 2015).
-Taking place in New Delhi on the dates 17th, 18th and 19th February, this festival will see celebrations about the poise and finesse of Urdu Language.
+This festival will see celebrations about the poise and finesse of Urdu Language.
 There will be live discussion sessions, ghazal performances, poetry sessions with some of the most known and respected artists of the country.
 This festival is a perfect treat for the people who want to know more about Urdu or have already fallen in love with the soulful language.
 The venue for the festival is Indira Gandhi National Centre for Arts and prior registration is required but there is no entry fees.

 Suggested Tour : 2 Days Delhi Private Tour Package